 Customers will be seen strictly by appointment only.
-Do not arrive at an office without an appointment as we will be unable to see you.
+Please do not arrive at an office without an appointment, as we will be unable to see you.

-At Chichester, Haywards Heath and Worthing please wait outside, or in your car if parked nearby.
-We will phone you on the mobile number you gave us at the time of booking to take the registration details, so it is important that you have it with you and it is fully charged.
+- At Chichester, Haywards Heath and Worthing please wait outside, or in your car if it's parked nearby.
+We will phone you on the mobile number you gave us at the time of booking to take the registration details, so it's important that you have your mobile with you and that it is fully charged.

-If you are married, only one parent can attend the appointment.
+- If you are married, where possible only one parent should attend the appointment.

-If you are unmarried, try to minimise the number of family members that attend - you may be asked to come in to the building one at a time to enable any children to stay outside the building.
+- If you are unmarried, try to minimise the number of family members that attend with you.
+We may ask you to come into the building one at a time to enable any children to stay outside the building.